About The Aquifer Partnership

 We can’t protect what we do not know, so we also champion the aquifer, promoting knowledge and understanding whenever and wherever we can.

-We work with farmers, trialling the best way to grow crops and raise animals with our water in mind.
+We work with farmers, trialing the best way to grow crops and raise animals with our water in mind.
 We team up with greenkeepers and horse owners to decide how to keep conditions just right and the impact light.

 Schools are joining us to manage water better for the future, bringing students on a journey of discovery along the way.